yashlm10/SDE_SHEET_TUF/README.md

 1. initialise a maxi variable set to int_min, sum = 0, start =-1, ansstart=-1 ans ansend = -1.
 2. traverse the array and add each element to the sum.
 3. if the sum is greater than maxi then edit value of maxi to be that of sum.
-4. but is sum is -ve, theres no point in carrying it so we change it to zero.
+4. but if sum is -ve, theres no point in carrying it so we change it to zero.
 5. return maxi to get the maximum sum.
 6. at the beginning of every loop iteration check if sum =0 then start = i.
 7. everytime maxi value edits to that of sum, we get ansstart = start(when sum was 0), ansend = i(when sum maxed).